About Croydon South

 Chris has been lobbying for more funding for Croydon Schools and next year Croydon they will get a 7% increase – the second highest in the country – if the Conservatives are re-elected.

 Fixing our trains

 The appalling service on Southern Rail in the past few years has largely been a result of appalling mismanagement from Govia Thameslink Railway (GTR) and industrial action from the RMT.
 However, another reason things have been so bad is that the tracks and points are failing.
-So I led a campaign in Parliament to update the railway – which included personally meeting the Prime Minister in December 2016 on the issue.
-A £300m investment has now been secured and work started in April 2017.
-I was also able to secure compensation for 2016 season ticket holders as a small gesture of acknowledgement that the service they paid for had not been delivered.
+So Chris led a campaign in Parliament to update the railway – which included personally meeting the Prime Minister on the issue.
+A £350m investment was secured and work started in April 2017.
+Chris was also able to secure compensation season ticket holders as a small gesture of acknowledgement that the service they paid for had not been delivered.
 Chris has been maintaining pressure on GTR and the RMT the avoid further strike periods like those we saw in 2016 and 2017.

 But we can’t stop there.
-I believe we need to remove the franchise from Southern/GTR, who are inept.
-I also want to see legislation making strike action on the trains harder.
+Chris believes we need to remove the franchise from Southern/GTR, who are inept.
+Chris also wants to see legislation making strike action on the trains harder.
 And we need to invest a further £1 billion to increase the line’s capacity, by widening the track around East Croydon and increasing the number of platforms there to eight.
-I will keep pushing hard for these things.
+Chris will keep pushing hard for these things.